codeforequity-at/botium-docs/docs/05_botiumscript/part_logichooks.rst

 -----

 * argument: pause time in milliseconds
-* used in a #me section, will pause after text is sent to bot.
+* when used in a #me section, will pause after text is sent to bot
+* when used in a #bot section, will pause after reply is received from bot

 WAITFORBOT
 ----------